dfrappart/dfrappart.github.io/_posts/2024-05-28-Testing_Cilium_Cluster_Mesh_in_AKS.markdown

 ![illustration7](/assets/clustermesh/clustermesh007.png)

 Now that we have global service, we can have a look at the annotation `service.cilium.io/shared`.
 If set to `"true"`, the global service is shared, and thus accessible accross all the clusters.
 If set to `"false"`, the service on the cluster is only accessible locally.

 We have another annotation available to manage the affinity of a service. `service.cilium.io/affinity` can be set to `"local|remote|none"`.

 Let's try to illustrate this.

 On cluster 1, we will set the annotation `service.cilium.io/shared` to `"false"`.
 On cluster 2, we will set the `service.cilium.io/affinity` to `"remote"`.
-Because the cluster1 service is not shared anymore, we should answer mostly from cluster 3.
+Because the cluster1 service is not shared anymore, we should get answer mostly from cluster 3.

 ```bash